AbhinandanVijan/DIC_Project/README.md

 # DIC_Project
-Predictive Modeling for the Risk Assessment of cardiovascular disease
+Predictive Modeling for the Risk Assessment of cardiovascular disease.